The Pappas PACT Program

 - Develop ways to cope with other concerns

 The PACT clinician works with parents, drawing on their combined knowledge and experience to develop a plan that each parent can follow to support their child’s continued healthy development.
-The PACT program began at the Massachusetts General Hospital Cancer Center in 1997, and continues to serve patients and their families there.

 The initial meeting usually lasts about an hour.
 The PACT team knows parents are busy and flexibility is important.
 The consult can take place on the phone, at the Pappas PACT office within the Cancer Center, during an infusion or in coordination with other cancer-related appointments.